SaMajerus/Inventory-Trkr/README.md

 * React Redux library
 * JSON
 * Cascading Style Sheets (CSS)
-* Git Bash (Used in: Local Cmd-line Terminal, navigation of local directories)
+* Git BASH (Used in: Local Cmd-line Terminal, navigation of local directories)
 * GitHub (Remote repositories)
 * Draw.io (Diagram(s) of the application's React components.
 [Such files contain the end-tag '.drawio' in their name])
 <br><br>